zuozhenggh/learning-library/data-management-library/database/oci-vm-database/orcl-dbcs-19c/oci/oci.md

     </copy>
     ````

-8. Verify SSH connection from a Windows client.
+8. Set SSH connection from a Windows client.
+Use PuttyGen from your computer to convert the private key file you saved on your computer to Putty `.ppk` format.
+Click on Conversions > Import Key.
+Open the private key.
+Click on Save Private Key and Yes to save without a passphrase.
+Use the same name for the new `.ppk` key file, add only the extension `.ppk`.
+(Windows only)

 9. Connect to Compute Public IP Address port 22.
+(Windows only)

     ![](./images/putty1.png "")

-10. Use the `id_rsa.ppk` private key.
+10. Use the `.ppk` private key you converted with PuttyGen.
 (Windows only)

     ![](./images/putty2.png "")

 11. Create a SSH tunnel from Source port 5001 to Destination localhost:3389.
 Click **Add**.
-Create another SSH tunnel from Source port 5500 to Destination localhost:5500.
-Click **Add**.(Windows only)
+(Windows only)

     ![](./images/putty4.png "")